 - Disk I/O: Minecraft is I/O intensive due to the way map generation is handled by the software.
 Servers with a larger number of players will experience performance issues on a VPS due to the shared disk read and write speeds.

 - CPU Usage: Linux Minecraft servers only use a single CPU core.
-If mods or the load generated by your player activity cause enough CPU load on a VPS, the VPS may be put into cool down, or even suspended for the health of the server.
+If mods or the load generated by your player activity cause enough CPU load on a VPS, the VPS may be put into cool down, or even suspended for the health of the server, hence not recommending it.
 A dedicated server is required to avoid these issues.

 The following chart will show the level of server recommended* based on the number of expected players:

 - *: HostGator recommendations are based on documented vanilla Minecraft Server Requirements, and HostGator in no way guarantees any level of performance.
 Performance may vary significantly depending on the number of players, server modifications, actions performed by players on a server.

 - **: This column represents the maximum number of players using a vanilla Minecraft server per server type based on recommended RAM and bandwidth requirements.